Elizabeth Hurley Teases Skimpy Bikini In Sheer ‘Flame’ Tunic On Instagram

 Needless to say, Elizabeth’s latest photo turned up the heat on Instagram, garnering a little shy of 48,000 likes and more than 860 comments from her adoring fans.
 Her Instagram followers reached out to compliment the actress on her age-defying physique, writing to tell her she looked “absolutely gorgeous” and “stunningly beautiful.”

-“Absolute fire,” chimed in one of her fans.
 “Words fail me,” wrote one Instagram user, while another person echoed the sentiment in a message that read, “Words will never do you justice.”

 The actress also received a fair share of explicit comments, which were too NSFW to be shown here.
 However, most of the comments that she got from her fans were sweet messages of admiration which piled on the praises for her jaw-dropping beauty.